 The caution is that you need to look into the future, past at least your first desired beneficiary, to designate who you would want to receive the asset if that person or one of a group of persons dies before you.
 Unfortunately, I see many situations where only a primary beneficiary or beneficiaries were designated, and that person or one of those persons predeceased the owner.

 If only one beneficiary had been designated, and he or she predeceased the owner, a probate will be necessary then to determine who receives the asset in most cases.
 The whole purpose of making a beneficiary designation has thus been defeated.

 This could have been avoided simply by naming a successor beneficiary.
 I always recommend naming at least one person or group of persons as successor beneficiaries on such assets.

 The same caution applies if you have named a group of persons as beneficiaries, for example, your children, and one of them predeceases you.
-If you fail to say that you want that child’s children to receive their interest if he or she predeceases you, the surviving children will likely receive the asset.
+If you fail to say that you want that child’s children to receive their interest if he or she predeceases you, only your surviving children will receive the asset.
 That may not be what you intended.

 Choosing a beneficiary of an asset on which this is possible is a very wise step in taking care of its passage quickly and inexpensively on your death.
 Making sure you have taken all the steps necessary in designating the beneficiaries is extremely important.

 Most married couples will designate their spouse as the beneficiary.
 Many times, the owner does not name an alternate beneficiary, and the spouse predeceases the owner of the asset.
 Then, the surviving spouse forgets to go in and make a change of beneficiaries.
+This will result in probate being required to pass the asset to the next in line to inherit.
 The wise thing to do at the outset is to name children or other alternate beneficiaries to receive the asset if your spouse does not survive you.